MichaelMurry49/Leet-Code-BinarySearch/README.md

 # Leet-Code
-Leetcode problems are in the leetcode folder
+At this point in time, Leetcode problems are in the JavaScript/Easy folder